morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 -----

 [4] Chipset is not available to USB adapter makers yet.
-PCIe and M.2 cards are available with the mt7922 chipset.

 -----